sbutler/aws-bastion-terraform/README.md

 The SSM Parameter Store paths all begin with `/$project/`, where the project value is what you use for the `project` deploy variable.

+### /$project/duo/integration-key (String); /$project/duo/secret-key (SecureString); /$project/duo/hostname (String)

+If these parameters are specified then Duo will be installed and configured for AD users who login with a password.
+Locally created users will not get a Duo push.
+Duo is configured to automatically use the push method.

+If you do not specify all of these parameters then Duo is not installed.

 ### /$project/falcon-sensor/CID (SecureString)

 If you would like to run CrowdStrike Falcon Sensor on the hosts then you will